masa-finance/docs/docs/masa-subnet/validator/8-set-weights.md

 ```

 :::info
 You may encounter an error of _setting weights too fast_.
 This is normal.
-You need to wait for one tempo (approximately 1 hour).
-Keep in mind you will need at least 1,000 TAO staked to set weights on mainnet, and 10 TAO staked on testnet.
+You need to wait for one tempo (approximately 1 hour)
 :::